NIEM/NIEM.github.io/reference/tools/contesa/index.md

 ## Out of scope

-**Full NIEM or NDR conformance**
+### NDR text rules

-ConTesA cannot verify that a schema is fully NIEM conformant; only that it passes the set of automated rules from the NDR.
+ConTesA cannot verify that a schema is fully NIEM conformant; only that it passes the set of automatable Schematron rules from the NDR.
 The NDR also has free-text rules that cannot be automated and must be checked manually.

 {:.example}
 > The image belows shows a rule written in free text from the NDR: